 Study guide: Hong Kong’s pro-democracy protests

 Directions: Read the summary, watch the video above and answer the discussion questions.
-You can turn on the “CC” (closed-captions) function and read along with the transcript here. (stop video at 4m:00s when story concludes; as always, preview before showing to your students).
+You can turn on the “CC” (closed-captions) function and read along with the transcript here.
 This lesson is updated as events change and as a result has grown extensively.
 Choose the questions that make the most sense for your class and which time permits.

 Summary: Violent clashes have taken place over the past several weeks between protesters and police in Hong Kong, a special region off the coast of southern China that was a British colony until 20 years ago.
 China has threatened to unleash retribution upon those who challenge its authority and have amassed military forces on the border.
 In mid-August, the date the video above aired, pro-democracy demonstrations had crippled the city’s busy airport for a second day in a row, as mass protests entered their 10th week.
 On the third day, the airport was up and running again as most of the protesters had left.